Steve Ryan (author): Books

 Dozens of Steve Ryan books have evolved from his puzzle features and his work in television.
-Steve self-published his first book in 1975 titled “Puzzle Cards.”
-His “Grape Vine” puzzle in that book is recognized as the earliest known puzzle to utilize what is known as the “freeway rule” within a genre of puzzles known as mazes-with-rules as referenced in SuperMazes by Robert Abbott.
+Steve self-published his first book in 1975 titled Puzzle Cards.
+His "Grape Vine" puzzle in that book is recognized as the earliest known puzzle to utilize what is known as the "freeway rule" within a genre of puzzles known as mazes-with-rules as referenced in SuperMazes by Robert Abbott.

-Worldwide, many Steve Ryan puzzle books have been translated and published for Chinese, Russian, Czechoslovakian, French, Dutch, Portuguese, Spanish, Indian, Malaysian and Indonesian markets.
+Worldwide, many Steve Ryan puzzle books have been translated and published for Chinese, Russian, Czechoslovak, French, Dutch, Portuguese, Spanish, Indian, Malaysian and Indonesian markets.

 Ryan is also co-author of The Encyclopedia of TV Game Shows, the most comprehensive book of its kind.
 This encyclopedia is often referred to as the Bible of the game show industry.
 As a reference book it documents every game show that has ever appeared in a national market whether it be in cable, syndication or network.
 Three updated editions have been published to date.
 The book has been used as a Jeopardy! answer: The answer was, "'Beat the Odds,' 'Music Bingo' and 'Fast Draw' are entries in an encyclopedia of these by Schwartz, Ryan & Wostbrock."
-A contestant came in with the correct question, “What are game shows?”
+A contestant came in with the correct question, "What are game shows?"